Posted on Leave a comment

 A blood ketone level of 0.5 mmol/L is widely acknowledged as the threshold for entering ketosis.
 Using a measuring device is the best way to know you’re in ketosis, with different devices measuring the presence of ketones in the breath, blood, and urine, to provide an exact biomarker of your level of ketosis.

-Measuring ketosis through blood is most accurate.
-Blood testing is reliable for quantifying both endogenous (created by ketogenic diet, fasting, exercise) ketones and exogenous ketones such as HVMN Ketone.
+Measuring ketosis through blood is the most accurate.
+Blood testing is reliable for quantifying both endogenous (created by the ketogenic diet, fasting, and exercise) ketones and exogenous ketones such as HVMN Ketone.
 Urine and breath measurements are less reliable but can be useful as quick, noninvasive ways to approximate blood ketone levels.

 Along with biomarker testing, subjective symptoms can provide an indication of your ketosis.
 Sometimes, early side effects of the diet result from carbohydrate withdrawal.
-This can be known as the “keto flu;” symptoms include nausea, fatigue, headache. and dry mouth.
+This can be known as the “keto flu;” symptoms include nausea, fatigue, and headache. and dry mouth.
 They’re short-term, typically lasting about a week or less.
 Keep in mind, however, that we are all different.
 Our bodies react in different ways.
 Some of us may experience these symptoms later than sooner, to a lesser extent, or not at all.

-Let’s dive into some of the other potential side-effects of ketosis.
+Let’s dive into some of the other potential side effects of ketosis.

 Gut Issues: Frequent Urination, Constipation, Diarrhea